rowan-maclachlan/cmpt-434-a2/README.txt

 TESTING
     There are two executable files.
-In the directory sender_dir one can find the executables 'selective-repeat-sender' and 'go-back-n-sender' for parts 2 and 1 of the assignment, respectively.
+In the directory sender_dir one can find the executable 'sender' for parts 1 and 2 of the assignment.
 The same goes for the directory listener_dir.

     The applications can be run as such:

-    `./go-back-n-listener 10 8` to run the listener program with a 10% chance of dropping an ACK and a message buffer of size 8.
+    `./listener 10 8` to run the listener program with a 10% chance of dropping an ACK and a message buffer of size 8.
 The message buffer size should be the same size as that given to the sender.

-    `./go-back-n-sender <ip> <port-number> 10 8` to run the sender program with an 10 second timeout and a window size of 8.
+    `./sender <ip> 32000 10 8` to run the sender program with an 10 second timeout and a window size of 8.
 The port number used by the listener is 32000, and the ip given to the sender should be the hostname of the listener.